codio-content/HTML_and_CSS-The_Code_Editor/.guides/content/Creating-files-c9fb.md

 1. Type something into your new file.
 1. Now close the file by clicking the `x` icon at the top.
 1. Then open both `mary.txt` and your newly created file.
 You can see how you can move between each file by clicking at the top.
-1. Close them both down.
+1. Close them both now.